Marek's disease

 Marek's disease is a highly contagious viral neoplastic disease in chickens.
 It is named after József Marek, a Hungarian veterinarian who described it in 1907.
-Marek's disease is caused by an alphaherpesvirus known as "Marek's disease virus" (MDV) or Gallid alphaherpesvirus 2 (GaHV-2).
+Marek's disease is caused by an alphaherpesvirus commonly known as "Marek's disease virus" (MDV).
 The disease is characterized by the presence of T cell lymphoma as well as infiltration of nerves and organs by lymphocytes.
 Viruses related to MDV appear to be benign and can be used as vaccine strains to prevent Marek's disease.
-For example, the related herpesvirus found in turkeys (HVT), causes no apparent disease in the birds, and continues to be used as a vaccine strain for prevention of Marek's disease.
+For example, the related herpesvirus found in turkeys (HVT) continues to be used as a vaccine strain for prevention of Marek's disease.
+Turkeys can also become infected with Marek's disease.

-Birds infected with GaHV-2 can be carriers and shedders of the virus for life.
+Birds infected with MDV can be carriers and shedders of the virus for life.
 Newborn chicks are protected by maternal antibodies for a few weeks.
 After infection, microscopic lesions are present after one to two weeks, and gross lesions are present after three to four weeks.
 The virus is spread in dander from feather follicles and transmitted by inhalation.